mjjstockman/ecomm/README.md

 When a site user is logged in they can choose to have their details saved by checking a checkbox.

 Red warning text and an explanation icon informs the user how much they are about to be charged.

+[Django-phone-numberber-field library](https://pypi.org/project/django-phonenumber-field/) was used to validate the phone number.

 The form can't be sent with invalid information and the user is informed where the error is.